learn-co-curriculum/dsc-cumulative-distribution-function-lab/README.md

 ## Calculating CDF in Python

-Recall the formula for calculate the cumulative probability from previous lesson:
+Recall the formula to calculate the cumulative probability from the previous lesson:

 $$\Large F(x)= P(X \leq x)$$

-So given a list of all possible values of x, We can easily calculate the CDF for a given possible value $X$ by performing following steps:
+So given a list of all possible values of x, We can easily calculate the CDF for a given possible value $X$ by performing the following steps:

 * Build a function `calculate_cdf(lst,X)`, where `lst` is a list of all possible values in a discrete variable $x$ (6 values for a dice roll), and $X$ is the value for which we want to calculate the cumulative distribution function
 * Initialize a count variable